 So what are low-to-high soft shots?

 You must use a low-to-high swing motion in order to get a low ball up and over the net.
-There’s no way around that.
+There’s no way around that, it’s physics.

-Depending on what shot you’re hitting (groundstroke vs. dink vs. drop etc…), you may take your backswing high or low.
+Depending on what shot you’re hitting (groundstroke vs. dink vs. drop etc…), your backswing can vary in take back height.
+You may take the paddle back high or low, whatever makes sense for the shot in question.

-The point is that, regardless of your backswing, you must ultimately get your paddle under the ball and come up into contact with the ball and finish your motion higher than contact with the ball.
+The point is that, regardless of your backswing height, you must, within your backswing motion, ultimately get your paddle under the ball and finish your motion higher than contact with the ball when you’re dealing with a low contact point.

-Anytime you have to do this, there is a danger that if you send the ball too hard with a low to high motion, it will produce a high contact for your opponent and therefore be attackable.
+Anytime you have to send the ball up so that it clears the net, there is a danger that if you send the ball too hard with a low to high motion, it will produce a high contact for your opponent and therefore be attackable.

-A very good strategy to keep the pickleball low when you must use a low to high motion is to have a much softer touch.
-You want to send it in such a way that is just hard enough to bounce before it gets to your opponents or force them to have a low contact even if they choose to volley it.
+A very good strategy to keep the ball low when you must use a low to high motion is to use a soft shot.
+You want to send it in such a way that it clears the net but is descending by the time it crosses the net and bounces before it gets to your opponent or at least forces them to have a low contact point even if they choose to volley it.
+That will prevent them from being able to hit a super aggressive attack.

-Always be mindful when you have a low contact that you must not hit it too hard and it’s almost always a good idea to use a soft shot in this situation such as a dink, drop or reset shot in order to keep your chances of winning the point high.
+Always be mindful when you have a low contact point that you must not hit it too hard.
+It’s almost always a good idea to use a soft shot in this situation such as a dink, drop or reset shot in order to keep your chances of winning the point high.

-Focus on hitting with precise touch and just the right amount of arc to your shot so as to avoid the dreaded pop up that will be ruthlessly attacked by your opponents.
+Focus on hitting with precise touch and just the right amount of arc to your shot so as to avoid the dreaded pop up, which is the same as sending the ball too high, that will be ruthlessly attacked by your opponents.

 Your primary goal on these types of shots should be to setup neutral height or high-to-low shots for yourself on subsequent shots that come back from your opponents.
-At a minimum, you want to keep yourself from being attacked.
+At a minimum, you want to keep yourself from being attacked and stay in the point.
 You will do that by hitting low to high soft shots that bounce and stay low as we described.

 2. Target Your Opponents Feet